Jari-Matti Latvala: 2009 season

 Latvala's Ford Focus after crashing out of the 2009 Rally de Portugal on SS4.

-For 2009 the expectation was for Latvala to progress in his performance as number two driver for Ford's factory team.
+For 2009, the expectation was for Latvala to progress in his performance as number two driver for Ford's factory team.
 However the start of the season became a big disappointment for the team, as Latvala went off the road in three of the first four rallies of the year.
 In Portugal, he and his co-driver Miikka Anttila were lucky to escape injury in the most serious crash in Latvala's career.
 They went off the road on a left-hand bend and rolled 17 times, 150m down a steep hill, and finally came to rest against a tree.
 Latvala had specifically been focusing to combat his driver weaknesses going into this rally, so the accident put some extra pressure on him for the future, although he also admitted that he would fully understand if the team did not require his services because of his erratic reputation.
 However, after a consistent, steady drive in Argentina, Latvala went on to take his second WRC win of his career on Rally Sardinia ahead of teammate Mikko Hirvonen.
 He led from beginning to end, hence driving as first car on the road on both day two and three.

 2010 season

 Jari-Matti Latvala, winner of the Neste Oil Rally Finland 2010, driving his car in Muurame shakedown.

 Latvala remained with the Ford factory team for 2010.
 Following his many crashes in 2009, he now had the official position of number two driver whereas in the previous year there was no official distinction between him and his teammate Mikko Hirvonen.
-After Round 1 in Sweden, Latvala came 3rd.
-In Mexico, Jari-Matti came 5th and in Round 3 – Rally Jordan, he came 2nd.
+After Round 1 in Sweden, Latvala came third.
+In Mexico, Latvala came fifth and in Round 3 – Rally Jordan, he came second.
 He crashed on stage 10 in Turkey and he took a dramatic win in New-Zealand.
-In Round 6, Rally of Portugal, he crashed out and in Bulgaria he was 6th.
-In this year's 8th round, the Finnish Rally, he claimed his second win of the season, while his teammate Mikko Hirvonen crashed out.
-Latvala was now ahead of his teammate by 19 points in 4th.
+In Round 6, Rally of Portugal, he crashed out and in Bulgaria he was sixth.
+In this year's eighth round, the Finnish Rally, he claimed his second win of the season, while his teammate Mikko Hirvonen crashed out.
+Latvala was now ahead of his teammate by 19 points in fourth.

 After his fourth place in Germany, the third place in Japan and the two fourth places in France and Spain, Latvala managed to finish the season on the podium in Wales.
 His third place brought him the second place in the overall classification behind record-champion Loeb.